dhthwy/r/README.md

 ```
 But I get it.
 It's no fun to build.
 Destroying is far more enjoyable.

-Really though, it's only fair if everyone can play at that game you and penis play.
+Really though, it's only fair if everyone can play at that desctructive game you and penis play.
 ```

 I dub you a new nickname: Lipass